AdobeDocs/experience-platform.en/help/sources/tutorials/api/encrypt-data.md

 ---
 title: Encrypted Data Ingestion
-description: Encrypted data ingestion allows you to ingest encrypted files through cloud storage batch sources in the Adobe Experience Platform sources catalog
+description: Adobe Experience Platform allows you to ingest encrypted files through cloud storage batch sources.
 hide: true
 hidefromtoc: true
 ---
 # Encrypted data ingestion

-Encrypted data ingestion allows you to ingest encrypted files through cloud storage batch sources in the Adobe Experience Platform sources catalog.
+Adobe Experience Platform allows you to ingest encrypted files through cloud storage batch sources.
 With encrypted data ingestion, you can leverage asymmetric encryption mechanisms to securely transfer batch data into Experience Platform.
 Currently, the supported asymmetric encryption mechanisms are PGP and GPG.

-Encrypted data ingestion process:
+The encrypted data ingestion process is as follows:

-* Create an encryption key pair using Experience Platform APIs.
-The encryption key pair consists of a Private Key and a Public Key.
-Once created, you can copy or download the Public Key, alongside its corresponding Public Key ID and Expiry Time.
-During this process, the Private Key will be stored by Experience Platform in a secure vault.
+1. [Create an encryption key pair using Experience Platform APIs](#create-keys).
+The encryption key pair consists of a private key and a public key.
+Once created, you can copy or download the public key, alongside its corresponding public key ID and Expiry Time.
+During this process, the private key will be stored by Experience Platform in a secure vault.
-* Use the Public Key to encrypt the data file that you want to ingest.
+2. Use the public key to encrypt the data file that you want to ingest.
-* Then, place your encrypted file in your cloud storage.
+3. Place your encrypted file in your cloud storage.
-* Once the encrypted file is ready, create a source connection and a dataflow for your cloud storage source.
-During the flow creation step, you must provide an `encryption` parameter and include your Public Key ID.
+4. Once the encrypted file is ready, [create a source connection and a dataflow for your cloud storage source](#create-dataflow).
+During the flow creation step, you must provide an `encryption` parameter and include your public key ID.
-* Experience Platform retrieves the Private Key from the secure vault to decrypt the data at the time of ingestion.
+5. Experience Platform retrieves the private key from the secure vault to decrypt the data at the time of ingestion.

-This document provide steps on how to generate a encryption key pair to encrypt your data, and ingest that encrypted data to Experience Platform using cloud storage sources.
+This document provides steps on how to generate a encryption key pair to encrypt your data, and ingest that encrypted data to Experience Platform using cloud storage sources.

 ## Getting started